First… some historical pics from 1982 when I bought the house. (The house is easier to see without some of the current landscaping.)

 The shed-door and garden-gate leading to a flagstone pathway to the lower backyard.

 The shed has 2 windows, one on the back, one on the right (east) side.
+There are 2 windows in the garage above.
+All can be opened for ventilation A new metal roof was put on the house and garage in April, 2021.

-A flowering crab-apple tree in front of a bamboo grove below the garage
+A flowering crab-apple tree in front of a bamboo grove below the garage To the right, a corner of the fenced-in garden.

 The 20′ x 20′ fenced-in garden with a raised-bed.
 There are 2 portable greenhouses in the garden.
 One is 6-feet and has shelving on either side, zipable front.
 The other is a tented cold-frame which zips closed.
 Get an early start on the growing season.
 And, the 400-SF garden means 400-SF less grass to cut with the weed-eater or corded-electric lawn-mower.
 Deer often live in the bamboo-grove at the back of the yard.